benco1967/option/README.md

 Some Java code inspired from Scala's Option class.

 This is not a full implementation.
-It's behavior might differ the the Scala one too.
+It's behavior might differ the Scala one too.